ReDI-School/intro-java/exercises/car_implementation.md

 The tank must never become more than empty `< 0`
 - `void drive(int kilometers)`

-To check how much fuel is left the following method needs to be implemented:
+To check how much fuel is left in the tank the following method needs to be implemented:
 - `int getFuelLeft()`

 -----